BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ### Add Two-Way Data Binding

-First, we do not need the i18n library or the EventHub service, we can remove these two requires and clear the InputViewModel constructor.
+For now we do not need the i18n library or the EventHub service, we can remove these two requires and clear the InputViewModel constructor.
+To read more about these libraries you can go [here](/docs/use/internationalization) and [here](/docs/concepts/event_hub).

 Next, let's edit the Blade to display an `<input>` element with a two-way binding between the View and View Model.